Decay of Nambu-Goto Cosmic String Loops via Coupling to a Massive Kalb-Ramond Field: Introduction

-In this paper, we focus our attention on local Abelian-Higgs cosmic strings.
-We organize our study as follows: In Section \ref{Effective model of Abelian-Higgs cosmic strings}, we construct an effective action employing the duality between massive vector and massive Kalb-Ramond fields.
-This model yields a classically renormalized string tension and enables the calculation of back-reaction, which we present in Section \ref{Equations of motion and renormalization of tension}.
-Section \ref{Radiation} discusses the description of massive radiation, focusing on the particular example of cuspless loops.
-We compare our findings with recent results on simulations of massive radiation from Abelian-Higgs strings \cite{MatsunamiPogosianSaurabhVachaspati, HindmarshLizarragaUrioUrrestilla}.
-Finally, in Section \ref{Conclusion and future work}, we conclude and propose further steps that may be of interest for the newly developed formalism.
+In this paper, we focus our attention on cosmic strings described by the Nambu-Goto action coupled to a massive Kalb-Ramond field.
+We organize our study as follows: In Section~\ref{Effective model of Abelian Higgs cosmic strings}, we provide the motivation for studying the Nambu-Goto action coupled to a massive Kalb-Ramond field.
+In particular, we construct our model as the infinitely thin limit of the Abelian Higgs cosmic string model, employing the duality between massive vector and massive Kalb-Ramond fields.
+This duality suggests the applicability of the model to Abelian Higgs cosmic strings.
+We demonstrate that the Nambu-Goto string tension can be classically renormalized due to the coupling with the massive Kalb-Ramond field, as presented in Section~\ref{Equations of motion and renormalization of tension}.
+Section~\ref{Radiation} discusses the emission of massive radiation from Nambu-Goto strings, focusing on specific examples such as cuspless loops~\cite{GarfinkleVachaspati} and Burden's loops~\cite{BURDEN1985277}.
+We compare our findings with simulations of massive radiation from oscillating Abelian Higgs cosmic string loops generated from artificial initial configurations~\cite{MatsunamiPogosianSaurabhVachaspati, HindmarshLizarragaUrioUrrestilla, PhysRevD.60.023503,Baeza-Ballesteros:2025spb}.

 Throughout the paper we define a 4-dimensional metric by $g_{\mu \nu}$ with the signature $(+,-,-,-)$, where all Greek indexes run over space-time dimensions.
 Latin indexes in the middle of the alphabet $(i,k, \dots)$ run over spatial coordinates, while the first letters $(a, b, c, d)$ run over 2-dimensional string worldsheet coordinates.